Origins Project – Interview with Nicole Apelian

 And their lack of ego.
 We’re so ego driven in our culture, and it’s really hard not to be.
 The Bushmen are completely ego-less.
 We know they squelch ego all the time.
 They don’t even have chiefs, they’re egalitarian.
 They squelch the ego so that, instead of one person starting a fire, which one person could, four people will start that fire and they’ll take their time with it, so one person’s not the fire person as that would elevate that person to a higher status.
 That’s really important in a community not to have one person sort of elevated above others.

 Then there’s all these rituals like the trance dance for example, and other rituals as well that allow people also to shed whatever problems they have and to bring people back together.
 People are touching each other.
 Healers and other people are going around and twisting people’s backs and touching them and providing a physical contact.
 That in itself brings people together and allows the community to stay strong.
 Here in our modern culture it’s so hard.
-Everyone’s living in their own households and we’re trying to bring up children by ourselves and we don’t have this wonderful thing of, your only job is to love your children and other people will discipline and teach them.
-What a freeing thing that is if you only had to love your children.
+Everyone’s living in their own households and we’re trying to bring up children by ourselves and we don’t have this wonderful thing of our only job is to love our children, and other people will discipline and teach them.
+What a freeing thing that you only have to love your children.

 The interaction with the children and the intergenerational interactions as well.
 Here we stick elders in nursing homes and we take them out of society.
 There they’re respected and they’re an integral part of the society.
 Little ones wouldn’t be learning if it wasn’t for the elders who were around.
 They’re respected and they counsel and their wisdom is taken into account.
 Here we shove them away into a hospital or into a room and we shut the door and we don’t include them anymore.
 How sad that is.
 Not just for the elders but for our whole society because we’re taking all of that really great wisdom that people get in their older years and we’re locking it away and pretending it’s not important.
 Not even having access to it anymore.